A polygon is composed of a number of coplanar line segments connected end to end to form a closed shape.

 Draw a rectangle.
 Note: rectangles are regarded as polygons, so if polyfill or polyhatch has been called with 1, the rectangle will be filled or hatched accordingly.

 Set the polygon fill flag.
 This will always turn off hatching.
-A non-zero (.true. ) turns polyfill on.
+A non-zero integer or LOGICAL .true. turns polyfill on.

 Fortran: subroutine polyfill(onoff) logical onoff C: polyfill(onoff) int onoff; Pascal: procedure PolyFill(onoff: boolean)

 Set the polygon hatch flag.
 This will always turn off fill.
-A non-zero (.true.) turns polyhatch on.
+A non-zero integer or LOGICAL .true. turns polyhatch on.
 Note that hatched polygons must initially be defined parallel to the X-Y plane.

 Fortran: subroutine polyhatch(onoff) logical onoff C: polyhatch(onoff) int onoff; Pascal: procedure PolyHatch(onoff: boolean)